wenhuigao117/cell-population-analysis/README.md

 **Part 2 — Relative frequencies**

-Frequencies were computed by melting the wide cell count table into long format (52,500 rows: 10,500 samples × 5 populations) and expressing each population as a percentage of the sample total.
+Frequencies were computed by melting the wide cell count table into long format (52,500 rows: 10,500 samples x 5 populations) and expressing each population as a percentage of the sample total.

 **Part 3 — Statistical analysis**

-To compare responders and non-responders among melanoma PBMC samples treated with miraclib, I used a two-sided Mann–Whitney U test for each population.
+To compare responders and non-responders among melanoma PBMC samples treated with miraclib, I used a two-sided Mann-Whitney U test for each population.
 This test was chosen over a t-test because it makes no assumption about normality and is appropriate for the sample sizes here.

 Among the five populations examined, only CD4+ T cells showed a statistically significant difference between groups (p = 0.013).
 Responders had a higher median CD4+ T-cell frequency (30.22% vs 29.66%).
 The magnitude of the difference is relatively small, so I would not interpret this as evidence of a predictive biomarker on its own.
-However, if this were a real clinical study, CD4+ T-cell abundance would likely be one of the first features to prioritize for follow-up analysis — particularly in combination with additional clinical covariates or longitudinal measurements.
+However, if this were a real clinical study, CD4+ T-cell abundance would likely be one of the first features to prioritize for follow-up analysis, particularly in combination with additional clinical covariates or longitudinal measurements.

 **Part 4 — Subset analysis**